emacs-mirror/emacs/mps/manual/source/topic/thread.rst

 This means that a program that handles ``SIGBUS`` (on OS X), ``SIGSEGV`` (on FreeBSD or Linux), or first-chance exceptions (on Windows) needs to co-operate with the MPS.
-The mechanism for co-operation is currently undocumented: please :ref:`contact us`.
+The mechanism for co-operation is currently undocumented: please :ref:`contact us
+<contact>`.

 Interface